You might be surprised who my idol is. My idol is my 3-year-old daughter.

 She recently endured a trip to the hospital.
 Not only was she unfazed by being in an ambulance, but she handled having an IV put into her hand, more than once.
 She is taking a soccer class where she is the only girl.
 She initially was taken aback by that.
 Then, she decided that the actions of the boys should not ruin her enjoyment.
 Since this will not be the only time she will be “one of” or “the only”, it is essential that she has these experiences early.
 Thankfully, she handles them well.
 In addition, if you ask her why do we fall down, she will answer, “To get back up.”
 Yeah, my parenting is totally influenced by pop culture.
 I also quote Aaliyah.
 “Camilla, if at first you don’t succeed, dust yourself off and try again.”
 And Uncle Jay.
 “Camilla.
 Get.
 That.
 Dirt off your shoulder.”
 But, I digress.

 She has strong observational skills.

 What she notices is remarkable.
 She recently noticed a mistake in her Doc McStuffins book.
 I have read this to her dozens of times since we bought the book, and I never noticed it.
-Adults just don’t seem to notice the things three year olds do.
+Adults just don’t seem to notice the things 3-year-olds do.
 It is certainly a reminder to not take so much for granted.